Introduction

 “Two is one, one is none” the saying goes, and it certainly applies to essential equipment such as lamps and torches.

-You want to carry two lamps, at least spare batteries for a quality headlamp (I possess a Petzl headlamp that provides a very bright LED light).
-Getting lost in a forest or traversing via ferratas in the dark is not an enjoyable adventure.
+You want to carry two lamps, at least spare batteries for a quality headlamp (I possess a Petzl headlamp that provides a very bright LED light; the more expensive headlamps have rechargeable batteries though, which only in some cases can be removed).

 #8 Carry reliable communication devices